-There is a fair amount of evidence that some drivers becoming aware of the lower DUI per se BAC will result in some people modifying alcohol-impaired driving behaviors.
-Researchers have noted that lowering the BAC has the potential to result in people abstaining from alcohol-impaired driving (i.e., BAC=0.0%), complying fully with the lower BAC level (i.e., BAC<0.05%), shifting to driving with lower BAC levels (e.g., from driving in the 0.08% to 0.099% range to driving in the 0.05% to 0.079% range), or making no change to alcohol-impaired driving.
-However, it is difficult to predict how people may modify alcohol-impaired driving as, "[d]rivers' responses to a BAC policy are complicated and based on a number of factors including: how the policy is publicized, enforced, and adjudicated; the traffic safety and

-[alcohol-impaired driving] culture of the community in which the policy is implemented; and the public's perception of the policy."
+There is a fair amount of evidence that some drivers becoming aware of the lower DUI per se BAC would likely result in some people modifying alcohol-impaired driving behaviors.
+Researchers have noted that lowering the BAC has the potential to result in people abstaining from alcohol-impaired driving (i.e., BAC=0.00%), complying fully with the lower BAC level (i.e., BAC<0.05%), shifting to driving with lower BAC levels (e.g., from driving in the 0.08% to 0.099% range to driving in the 0.05% to 0.079% range), or making no change to alcohol-impaired driving.
+However, it is difficult to predict how people may modify alcohol-impaired driving as, "[d]rivers' responses to a BAC policy are complicated and based on a number of factors including: how the policy is publicized, enforced, and adjudicated; the traffic safety and [alcohol-impaired driving] culture of the community in which the policy is implemented; and the public's perception of the policy."

 Health behavior research has shown that information alone is not sufficient to change behavior.
+S5,56 Rather, behavior change is related to a person's underlying knowledge, attitudes, and beliefs.
 Additionally, social and environmental context may influence behavior.
-Key informants stated that lowering the DUI per se BAC is a preventive policy as it reinforces not drinking and driving (personal communications, June 2022).
-The Community Preventive Services Task Force hypothesized that lowering the BAC may reduce alcohol-impaired driving by fostering social norms that reduce "the acceptable amount of alcohol to consume before driving" and by increasing the perceived risk of detection and punishment.
+Key informants previously stated that lowering the DUI per se BAC is a preventive policy as it reinforces not drinking and driving (personal communications, June 2022).
+The Community Preventive Services Task Force hypothesized that lowering the BAC may reduce alcoholimpaired driving by fostering social norms that reduce "the acceptable amount of alcohol to consume before driving" and by increasing the perceived risk of detection and punishment.
 Overall, a person's knowledge, attitudes, beliefs, and perceptions about alcohol consumption, BAC, per se BAC laws, and perceived likelihood of enforcement may influence their decision to drive while intoxicated by alcohol.

-Key informants stated that BAC laws necessitate people learn about BAC, understand alcohol consumption levels that correspond with BAC levels, and interpret what this may mean for their individual consumption choices (personal communications, June 2022).
+Key informants previously stated that BAC laws necessitate people learn about BAC, understand alcohol consumption levels that correspond with BAC levels, and interpret what this may mean for their individual consumption choices (personal communications, June 2022).
 A 2014 survey of 1,011 nationally representative drivers age 21 years or older found that only 40% of drivers could correctly name the current BAC in their state and 60% incorrectly stated the current BAC, including about 39% that did not know the current BAC.
 Drivers generally underestimated the number of drinks they could consume before reaching a 0.08% BAC level, believing they could consume about 3 drinks in 2 hours and still be safe to drive.
 However, a person's BAC level is impacted by a "myriad of factors...including alcohol consumption history and whether or not a person had eaten, the [person's] weight difference as compared to the average person, and the alcohol level of the drinks..."
-Key informants stated that the consumption level equivalent for 0.05% BAC is different for each person depending on these person-specific characteristics (personal communications, June 2022).
-Researchers have noted the "inability of people to understand BAC (or accurately equate impairment with BAC level)..."28 Similarly, the National Academies cited evidence suggesting that people "may not understand the relationship between the quantity of alcohol consumed and the resulting [BAC]."
+Key informants previously stated that the consumption level equivalent for 0.05% BAC is different for each person depending on these person-specific characteristics (personal communications, June 2022).
+Researchers have noted the "inability of people to understand BAC (or accurately equate impairment with BAC level)..."
+Similarly, the National Academies of Sciences, Engineering, and Medicine (National Academies) cited evidence suggesting that people "may not understand the relationship between the quantity of alcohol consumed and the resulting [BAC]."
 Therefore, lowering the BAC would require people to make choices based on their own understanding of BAC and alcohol consumption level (personal communications, June 2022), which may or may not accurately reflect actual BAC level.